Investigating an outbreak is one of the essential basic skills expected from a Field Epidemiologist. This practical field

 Residents are encouraged to investigate an epidemic independently as principal investigator, however a resident

 can share a maximum of one epidemic investigation/ short study with another resident as investigator during his

 training period, with the written permission of study supervisor.
 In such a case the study supervisor will evaluate

 both the investigators separately based on their relative inputs in the study.

 A team of a specialist and a consultant of FETP or DCFM-KSU, will supervise closely the planning, conduction, data

 analysis, report writing and presentation of outbreak investigation.

 TIME SCHEDULE AND SUBMISSION OF REPORTS:

 Arabic report to MOH within 10 days of his/her return from the field

-data disk within 2 month of return from field.
-However, in case of delay in laboratory reports the report has to be
+and data disk within 2 month of return from field.
+However, in case of delay in laboratory reports the report has

 However all the reports should be submitted by 30th May during the 2nd year of training.
 (Or one outbreak